 SC in each stitch across with MC.
-Pick up the CC when you get to the 6th stitch (as shown in the video demonstration) and carry it to the second last St of CC in the previous row.
-Drop CC yarn to front and complete the row by working SC in each of the remaining stitches.
+Pick up the CC when you reach the 6th stitch (as shown in the video demonstration) and carry it to the second last St of CC in the previous row.
+Drop CC yarn to the front and complete the row by working SC in each of the remaining stitches.
 Ch 1 and turn.

-Note: for the ease of use I will only put the number of stitches in each colour and row without repeating the instructions on how to do that as they are the same.
+Note: for ease of use, I will only put the number of stitches in each colour and row without repeating the instructions on how to do that, as they are the same.